Last Updated on October 30, 2025 by Emma Fajcz | Published: October 25, 2022

-When the day starts coming to an end, and you finally decide to sit down for a break from all that site-seeing, it’s the perfect moment to enjoy the Italian tradition of aperitivo.
-Aperitivo, or Apericena – however you might hear it called – is an essential moment of the Italian experience.
-A time to relax and enjoy the slow life, watching the life of the town pass by, while sharing a few laughs, and excellent tastes with friends.
+Sitting down after a day of sightseeing is the perfect time to enjoy the Italian tradition of aperitivo.
+Aperitivo (or apericena, you might hear it called) is an essential moment of the Italian experience.
+It’s a time to relax and enjoy the slow life, to watch the life of the town pass by while sharing a few laughs, drinks, and eats with friends.
+Here’s more about apericena, Italy’s favorite tradition!

 The Apericena Tradition

-You’ve probably heard of aperitivo from your friends who have studied abroad or visited Italy, but what exactly is it?
-If you think it is just the Italian version of a classic Happy Hour, you’re not totally wrong, but we like to think it is more than that.
+You’ve probably heard of this tradition from your friends who have studied abroad or visited Italy, but what exactly is apericena?
+It’s the Italian version of Happy Hour, but we like to think it is more than that!

 Aperitivo or apericena is an event to share a drink and a bite to eat, usually before dinner, between 4 pm and 8 pm.
 An evening aperitivo is the perfect way to wind down from a long day, as well as grab a little drink and snack to open up your appetite for dinner.
 Or in the case of an abundant apericena, it might even be a way to save a few euros on “dinner” and drinks.

-Many often associate the aperitivo tradition with Veneto, as this was where the classic Aperitivo cocktail the Aperol Spritz initially became famous.
-But the true origin is actually in another region of Northern Italy
+Many often associate the aperitivo tradition with Venice, as this was where the classic cocktail Aperol Spritz initially became famous.
+But the true origin is in another part of Northern Italy: the city of Turin in the Northwest region beneath the alps.

 What’s the Difference Between Aperitivo and Apericena?